 Step 2: Strip the Garage Door of Old Paint

 Before painting a garage door you should remove any existing loose paint with a wire brush and get rid of any rust with a paint scraper.
 You can use a chemical stripper and a sanding sponge to remove all of the old paint or use a palm or circular sander.
 This can be tedious work, but it's necessary to prep your garage door if you want your new paint job to look its best and last for years.

 Step 3: Prime the Garage Door

 Part of the garage door painting process is determining what material your door is made of.
 The majority of garage doors are now made out of metal, but if you have an older home you could still have a wooden door.
 Many latex exterior primers work well on any type of surface; just make sure the primer you choose is the right choice for your garage door.
-Apply primer using a wide paintbrush, paint roller or paint sprayer.
+Apply the primer using a wide paintbrush, paint roller, or paint sprayer.
 If applying with a paint sprayer, use a large piece of cardboard as a shield to protect surrounding areas.
-Allow the primer to dry for at least 12 hours, if not 24.
+Allow the primer to dry for at least 12 hours if not 24.

 When priming or painting inside the garage, make sure it is well ventilated.
 Wear both a dust mask and safety goggles.

 As with priming, when painting garage doors you can use a wide paintbrush, roller, or sprayer to apply a latex exterior paint like True Value EasyCare Ultra Premium Exterior Paint.
 If using a paint sprayer, practice spraying on a large piece of cardboard.
 Make adjustments to the sprayer if needed.
 You don't want the paint to run once it's on the garage door.
 Once you're comfortable with the operation, start spraying the door.
 You'll have to paint both the inside and outside of the garage door.
 Let the paint dry and then apply another coat.